matys1/lab1-web/Notes/Notes.md

 - You can nest lists within lists (nest means placing a tag that appears entirely within another tag) to show a hierarchy of information.
 You can also achieve a visual appearance of indentation this way but you can also achieve indentation using CSS, so don't let it be the main reason you do it.

-reading and notes: continue from "Ordered and unordered lists can be nested inside one another"
+reading and notes: continue from "Ordered and unordered lists can be nested inside one another".